pgmoneta/pgmoneta.github.io/gettingstarted.md

-  backup                   Backup a server list-backup              List the backups for a server restore                  Restore a backup from a server archive                  Archive a backup from a server delete                   Delete a backup from a server retain                   Retain a backup from a server expunge                  Expunge a backup from a server encrypt                  Encrypt a file using master-key decrypt                  Decrypt a file using master-key ping                     Check if pgmoneta is alive stop                     Stop pgmoneta status [details]         Status of pgmoneta, with optional details
+  backup                   Backup a server list-backup              List the backups for a server restore                  Restore a backup from a server verify                   Verify a backup from a server archive                  Archive a backup from a server delete                   Delete a backup from a server retain                   Retain a backup from a server expunge                  Expunge a backup from a server encrypt                  Encrypt a file using master-key decrypt                  Decrypt a file using master-key compress                 Compress a file from a server decompress               Decompress a file from a server ping                     Check if pgmoneta is alive stop                     Stop pgmoneta status [details]         Status of pgmoneta, with optional details